core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -14 to -15 ## {#sec-14-15}

+* DNS is only one possible name resolution service.

+* DNS and IP6.ARPA can be used for IPv6 reverse mapping.

+* Appropriate use of normative language.

+* Discouraged the NoSec mode already in Section 1.

+* Clarifications:

+  - Only Any Source Multicast (ASM) is in scope.

+  - Scope of the document about proxy operations.

+  - Strategies for repeating a group request.

+  - Interspersing confirmable Observe notifications.

+  - How the leisure period applies to Observe notifications.

+* Revised definitions of parameters for congestion control.

+* More content on amplification attacks:

+  - Early heads-up and forward pointers.

+  - Revised presentation of attacks and mitigations.

+  - New section on mitigating the attacks with the Echo option.

+* Updated references.

+* Editorial improvements.

 ## Version -13 to -14 ## {#sec-13-14}

 * More context information in the abstract and introduction.